Marin-Friendly Garden Walk

 Garden Walks is celebrating its tenth successful year serving Marin residents.
 Trained by MMWD conservationists, two of the 160 trained Master Gardeners will visit your garden, suggesting irrigation improvements and plant selection, encouraging sustainable landscaping.

-Having visited 1400+ gardens in central and southern Marin, Marin Master Gardeners focus on the water, soil, and plant health of your garden.
+Having visited 1700+ gardens throughout Marin, Marin Master Gardeners focus on the water, soil, and plant health of your garden.
 The program is promoted at Farmers Markets, public presentations at garden clubs, libraries, nurseries, the Marin County Fair, newspapers, radio, Patch and in MMWD water bills.